 A declaration of a state of emergency triggers anti-price gouging provisions of both a State law and the Miami-Dade County Code under which providers of goods can be prosecuted if they use a disaster to hike prices.
 These laws ban retailers from charging unconscionable prices for goods likely to be in greater demand if there is a disaster.

-In the event of Miami-Dade County is threatened or hit by a hurricane or other disaster, a state of emergency can be declared by the Governor, the County Mayor, the Board of County Commissioners, the County Manager or the Director of the Miami-Dade Police Department, thus triggering the anti-price gouging provisions of Florida Statute 501.160.
+In the event of Miami-Dade County is threatened or hit by a hurricane or other disaster, a state of emergency could be declared which will trigger the anti-price gouging provisions of Florida Statute 501.160.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.